Consumer edition active

 • Fever and chills

-• Nausea
+• Nausea and vomiting

 • Swollen lymph nodes

-Side effects typically last several days.
+Side effects tend to last several days.

 There is a very small chance of a severe allergic reaction.
 This usually occurs within a few minutes to 1 hour after getting a dose of the vaccine and may require emergency treatment.
 If a person develops difficulty breathing, they or someone with them should call for emergency medical care (911 in the United States) or go to the nearest hospital.
 People who have had severe allergic reactions to other vaccines or injectable medications should discuss the risk of an allergic reaction with their doctor and be observed after receiving the vaccine.